LOINC helps providers and payers speak the same language

-- To optionally specify certain modifier variables in fulfilling the request for information (e.g. variables that indicate a modification to the default time period).
+- To specify certain optional modifier variables for fulfilling the request for information (e.g. variables that indicate a modification to the default time period).

 - In structured attachment responses using HL7 CDA, LOINC codes identify the attachment (document) type, sections, and sometimes the individual entries (tests or observations).

-There are 3 main ways to identify LOINC codes that can be used as valid attachment types.
+There are 3 ways to identify LOINC codes for use as valid attachments: